StefAm21/micolet-test/README.md

   - Add JS packages to project: `yarn`
   - Create local database: `rails db:create`
   - Migrate (create database structure): `rails db:migrate`
-  - Add fake data as playground: `rails db:seeds`
+  - Add fake data as playground: `rails db:seed`
   - Spin your server: `rails s`
   - Open a second terminal and run JS: `yarn build --watch`
-  - To test email delivery on development environment, you can go to [http://localhost:3000/letter_opener/](http://localhost:3000/letter_opener/)
+  - To test email delivery on development environment, while spinning the server you can go to [http://localhost:3000/letter_opener/](http://localhost:3000/letter_opener/)

 #**Special remarks:**

- Ball 1 and Ball 2 was solved in only one way.
+ Ball 1 and Ball 2 were solved in only one way.
 So you can test it either on development or in production.

 But Ball 3 was solved in **2 different ways**:
 - **First version:** using Typeform's API connected with an ngrok server during development, to be able to test their webhook response, and pushed to Heroku in production: [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/).
-This version was deployed live so that it would be easier to connect typeform's webhook, without the need to share a different ngrok address every time.
+This version was deployed live so that it would be easier to connect Typeform's webhook, without the need to share a different ngrok address every time.
-So I recommend to test this version on Heroku.
+You can test this version on Heroku, but this version will not be sending mails after you are subscribed (the letter opener mencioned before is only available on a development environment or with an ngrok server live of the `localhost:3000`).

-- **Second Version:** I created  2 extra models: Answer and Question, and did the survey on our backend with rails, without the use of Typeform
+- **Second Version:** I created 2 extra models: Answer and Question, and did the survey on the backend with rails, **WITHOUT** the use of [Typeform](https://www.typeform.com/).

 In order to access this second version please go to the "feat-alternative-survey" branch.
 This version has not been pushed to Heroku, you can only access it locally:

   1. Fetch branches and change branch: `git checkout feat-alternative-survey`
   2. Spin your server: `rails s` and then in other terminal run JS: `yarn build --watch`

- This branch is to test the second version locally.
+ This branch is to test the second version locally, and the way I recommend you to test the app.

-So to be clear to test first version, go to heroku.
-To test second version, test it locally on the proper branch
+So to be clear to test first version, go to [Heroku](https://micolet-test.herokuapp.com/).
+To test second version, test it locally spinning the server on the proper branch: `feat-alternative-survey`.

 #### First version Architecture Database with Typeform Ball 3:
 (Go to the production environment in [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/))